JetBrains/teamcity-documentation/topics/how-to.md

 ## Restore Just Deleted Project

-TeamCity moves deleted projects settings directories (which are named after the project id) to `<`[`TeamCity Data Directory`](teamcity-data-directory.md)`>/config/_trash` directory adding `"<internal ID>"` suffix to the directories.
+TeamCity moves deleted projects settings directories (which are named after the project id) to `<[TeamCity Data Directory](teamcity-data-directory.md)>/config/_trash` directory adding `"<internal ID>"` suffix to the directories.

-To restore a project, find the project directory in the \_trash directory and move it into regular projects settings directory: `<`[`TeamCity Data Directory`](teamcity-data-directory.md)`>/config/projects` while removing the `".projectN"` suffix from the directory name.
+To restore a project, find the project directory in the `_trash` directory and move it into regular projects settings directory: `<[TeamCity Data Directory](teamcity-data-directory.md)>/config/projects` while removing the `".projectN"` suffix from the directory name.
 You can do this while server is running, it should pick up the restored project automatically.

 Note that TeamCity preserves builds history and other data stored in the database for deleted projects/build configurations for 5 days after the deletion time.
-All the associated data (builds and test history, changes, etc.) is removed during the next clean\-up after the [configurable](clean-up.md#Deleted+Build+Configurations+Clean-up) (5 days by default) timeout elapses.
+All the associated data (builds and test history, changes, etc.) is removed during the next clean-up after the [configurable](clean-up.md#Deleted+Build+Configurations+Clean-up) (5 days by default) timeout elapses.

 The `config/_trash` directory is not cleaned automatically and can be emptied manually if you are sure you do not need the deleted projects.
 No server restart is required.